-Of the vast array of creatures that live on Planet Earth, the earthworm is probably the most important for humans.
-Few creatures, such as earthworms, are so essential for good plant health and growth, and therefore indirectly they are very important for human health.
+Of the vast array of creatures on Planet Earth, the earthworm is probably the most important for humans.
+Few animals, such as earthworms, are essential for good plant health and growth, and therefore indirectly, they are vital for human health.

 Earthworms excrete a substance called humus.
-Humus is a dark brown/black mass of well decomposed organic matter that adds minerals and nutrients to the soil.
-Humus is important for plant growth, improves soil physical structure, attracts other earthworms already present in the soil and improves the biological properties.
+Humus is a dark brown/black mass of well-decomposed organic matter that adds minerals and nutrients to the soil.
+Humus is essential for plant growth, improves soil physical structure, attracts other earthworms already present in the soil and improves the biological properties.

 Choosing a system

-If you are making your own worm farm use materials that will not chemically react with the contents of the worm farm.
+If you are making your worm farm, use materials that will not chemically react with the contents of the worm farm.
 You can use plastic crates, small barrels or a concrete trough.

 How to make a really cheap worm farm